eratosio/as-models-api/readme.md

 # Model manifest changes

 In `v4.5.0` a optional manifest arg of `runtimeType` has been added.
+Runtimes are still inferred based on the file extension of the `entrypoint`, but can be manually specified and *must* be specified for `matlab` runtime, which uses a generic `.bin` file.